How Long Do Head Gaskets Last?

 Labor Costs

-However, the total cost of labor can quickly climb to $3,000 or more if there are additional engine problems that caused the head gasket to blow.
+However, if there are additional engine problems that caused the head gasket to blow, the total labor cost can quickly climb to $3,000 or more.

 Parts Cost

-On average, the cost of parts for head gasket replacement ranges from $715 to $832.
+The cost of parts is another crucial consideration.
+On average, the parts required for head gasket replacement range from $715 to $832.

 Location of the Repair Shop